MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 ## Tutorial: Perform a 1-Step trim by scheduling batch trim job

 This article describes how to perform a 1-Step trim by scheduling batch trim job.
-In this tutorial we will cover:
+In this tutorial we'll cover:

 - Schedule a batch trim job from a site or library.
 - Stop an in-progress batch deletion job.